 Sep 2019 | New York | Jeppe Hein

 Backbone International coordinated this project together with our supplier NUSSLI Group.
 Our team also managed the site and permitting in Central Park.
-Working in a public park in which we had no control of the park patrons and had no real boundaries is always a challenge.
-Ensuring the safety of everyone, but still finding a way to efficiently build the project in only 2 days time was quite a challenge.
-Having the audience come in and interpret in their own way what it means to breathe, was both fascinating and awe inspiring to see.
+Working in a public park where we have no control over the park patrons and no real boundaries is always a challenge.
+Ensuring the safety of everyone but still finding a way to build the project in only 2 days efficiently was quite a challenge.
+Seeing the audience come in and interpret in their own way what it means to breathe was fascinating and awe-inspiring.
 From young children to baby boomers, everyone had their own individual interpretation.